 In Kansas, we take great pride in being at the crossroads of aviation.
-Nearly a century ago, innovators converged on Wichita, with dreams of building airplanes for a budding industry.
-Pioneers like Kansas son Clyde Cessna helped establish what would soon become the birthplace of many renowned aviation companies.
+Nearly a century ago, innovators converged on Wichita with dreams of building airplanes for a budding industry.
+Pioneers like Kansas son Clyde Cessna helped establish what would soon become the birthplace of many renowned aviation and aerospace companies.

-Today, general aviation is the largest industry in Kansas, generating nearly $3 billion in annual exports, and producing 40 percent of all general aviation aircraft in America.
+Today, general aviation is the largest industry in Kansas, generating nearly $3 billion in annual exports and producing 35 percent of all general aviation aircraft in America.
 Kansas aviation workers have supplied 75 percent of all general aviation aircraft since the Wright Brothers’ first flight at Kitty Hawk.

 |10/6/17||Senate, House Leaders Issue Statement on Department of Commerce’s Bombardier Determination|